friedhardware/TorrentDirectories/README.md

 3. Update version if needed using the release script
 4. Create pull request
 5. After merge, create release using the release script

+### Changelog

+The release script automatically generates a `CHANGELOG.md` file that includes:
+- Version number and release date
+- List of git commit messages since last tag
+- Organized by version in reverse chronological order

 ## License